aptech/docs/docs/CR-h5create.rst

 ----------------
 .. function:: h5create(fname, dname, dims[, datatype[, chunk_size]])

     :param fname: name of the HDF5 file.
-The file extension, ``.h5`` recommended, but not required.
+The file extension, ``.h5``, is recommended, but not required.
     :type fname: string

-    :param dname: a name of the data set in HDF5 file. e.g. :code:`"/mydata"`.
+    :param dname: a name of the dataset in HDF5 file. e.g. :code:`"/mydata"`.
     :type dname: string

     :param dims: where :math:`N` is the number of dimensions of the dataset, the size of each of the dimensions of the dataset.